 Skip to main content

-At 15 years old, she moved to the ‘bright lights and big city’ of Ballarat, where she inadvertently fell in with a group of prostitutes.
-After initially being shocked by their lifestyle, she soon realised that there was money to be made from this way of life.
-She also quickly realised that her knowledge of how to make drugs could help her and the other girls make money from customers without having to sleep with them.
+At 15, Liz moved to the ‘bright lights and big city’ of Ballarat, to work as a live-in domestic servant.
+Here Peters speculated that she fell in with a group of prostitutes.
+After initially being shocked by their lifestyle, she realised that her knowledge of drugs could assist the girls to make easy money.
 She created a potion that could be slipped into a man’s drink.
 When he slipped into semi-unconsciousness, the girls would ransack his pockets and make off with whatever cash or valuables they found.

-Eventually, Elizabeth was found in Ballarat by a preacher from South Australia and taken back to Moonta, where, at 17 years old, she was reunited with her mother and new stepfather.
+Eventually, Elizabeth was found in Ballarat by a preacher from South Australia and taken back to Moonta, where, at 17 years, she was reunited with her mother and stepfather.
 She found work as a live-in housekeeper for widower Thomas Woolcock, but this caused a huge scandal in the small town.
 So, in February 1867, they married, and Elizabeth became stepmother to Thomas’ young son, Tom.

 Thomas and Elizabeth Woolcock, with Thomas' son Tom, photo taken approximately 1865.
 SLSA: B 12311